awslabs/amazon-kinesis-client-python/README.md

-# Amazon Kinesis Client Library for Python
+# Amazon Kinesis Client (Awesome library client) Library for Python

 This package provides an interface to the Amazon Kinesis Client Library (KCL) MultiLangDaemon, which is part of the [Amazon KCL for Java][kinesis-github].